 E-learning training is mandatory for all employees.
-This training consists of two modules: a general VINCI "GDPR Mission" module and a specific VINCI Autoroutes module launched in 2021.
+This training consists of two modules: a general VINCI "GDPR Mission" module and a specific VINCI Autoroutes module launched online in 2021.
 The purpose of this training is to raise employees' awareness of personal data protection and in particular to increase their understanding of the various types of personal data and how it can be used.
-Face-to-face training was provided by the Legal Affairs Department to the departments involved in the processing of personal data.
+Face-to-face training provided by the Legal Affairs Department to the departments involved in the processing of personal data was continued in 2022.

 Awareness-raising campaigns have also been carried out by the Data Protection Officer for several departments.

-On the occasion of the International Data Privacy Day, on 28 January 2021, a series of events were held to present the concept to as many employees as possible and to ensure their involvement.
-In this context, an online event highlighted the major issues related to personal data protection.
+On the occasion of the International Data Privacy Day, a series of events were held to present the concept to as many employees as possible and to ensure their involvement.
+In this context, an online event highlighted the major issues related to personal data protection to a large number of employees.